-The conference discontinued baseball this year as a championship sport.
-Therefore, although most of last year's Conference championship team were still in school the baseball emphasis was placed on the company games.
+The conference has discontinued baseball as a championship sport.
+Therefore, the baseball emphasis was placed on the company games.
 As a consequence the interest and competition in these games rose to a great height and baseball was really more popular than ever.